isabella232/kendo-react-animation/docs/slide/index.md

 # Slide Overview

 This article assumes that you are well-acquainted with the basics of the Animation component.
-For more information, refer to the [article on Animation fundamentals]({% slug fundamentals_animation_kendouiforreact %}).
+For more information, refer to the [article on its fundamentals]({% slug fundamentals_animation_kendouiforreact %}).

-The Kendo UI Slide component for React shows or hides a single element with vertical sliding effect.
+The Kendo UI Slide component for React shows or hides a single element with a vertical sliding effect.
 The component uses the [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) component to detect whether the content is entering or leaving.

-The entering element will slide from top to bottom.
-The leaving element will slide from bottom to top.
+The entering element slides from top to bottom.
+The leaving element slides from bottom to top.

-> * Only entering or leaving elements from the DOM will be animated.
+> * Only entering or leaving elements from the DOM are animated.
-> * In order for the Kendo UI Slide component to work, it must always be present in the rendering tree.
+> * In order for the Slide to work, it must always be present in the rendering tree.

 ## Default Setup

-The example below demonstrates the default setup of a Kendo UI Slide for React.

 ```html-preview
   <style>